 Robertson is a prominent lecturer and mentor, holding visiting professorships at University College London, University of Bangor, the Rotman Research Institute, and the University of Toronto.
 In 2014, Robertson was elected a Fellow of the American Association for Psychological Science in recognition of “sustained and outstanding distinguished contributions to psychological science.”

 Robertson’s work focuses on improving the brain health of aging populations by collaborating with local and international experts to help understand the effects of external risk factors on dementia.

-Bio: Ian Robertson was Professor of Psychology at Trinity College Dublin 1999–2016 and was the founding director of Trinity College Institute of Neuroscience, as well as Dean of Research of Trinity College from 2004–2007.
-He earned his masters and doctoral degrees at the University of London, where he qualified in clinical psychology at the Institute of Psychiatry.
+Bio: Ian Robertson was professor of psychology at Trinity College Dublin 1999–2016 and was the founding director of Trinity College Institute of Neuroscience, as well as dean of research of Trinity College from 2004–2007.
+He earned his master's and doctoral degrees at the University of London, where he qualified in clinical psychology at the Institute of Psychiatry.